 For a standard 3-ton residential air conditioner or heat pump, you’ll need a 20 amp breaker with 12-gauge wire.
 Air conditioners smaller than 3 tons often use a 15 amp breaker with 14-gauge wire, while larger units can use up to 60 amp breakers and 3-gauge aluminum or 4-gauge copper wire.

 There are many variables to consider when choosing a breaker and wiring an air conditioner (AC) in your home.
 It can quickly become overwhelming if you’re inexperienced in this sort of thing.
-Below we’ll take a closer look at the different types of ACs, and heat pumps to help you choose the correct breaker and wire size.
+Below, we’ll look at the different types of ACs and heat pumps to help you choose the correct breaker and wire size.

-Figuring out precisely how many amps your heat pump will use is a tricky question to answer.
+Figuring out precisely how many amps your heat pump will use is tricky.
 Different-sized heat pumps generally will provide you with varying amounts of amps used.

 Still, the easiest way to break down these numbers is to determine what type of zone you are using.